 I got into Spokane, Washington Friday and met Aunty and Uncle there were we went right to registration to pick up our race packets.

 We went to the house we would be staying at and where Aunty’s training friends from Hawaii were also staying.
 Uncle took me down to the water and I got to try swimming in the full wetsuit for the first time.
 It wasn’t as uncomfortable as I expected but with the water temp below 60 degrees, I found it super hard to relax in the water.
 The dark, cold wavy water in combination with Uncle giving me some stroke suggestions after I got out of the water, left me feeling very uncomfortable and worried that I wouldn’t even be able to finish the swim.
 This wasn’t a very good feeling knowing how much was invested to get me to do the race.
 The car ride home, I felt a little sick to my stomach thinking about having to swim double the distance I ever had before in water conditions that barely allowed me to swim.
-We got back to the huge place we were staying at not too far away from the race and had a large yummy dinner.

 The group we were with rented out this house for the weekend and it was intimidating seeing all their bikes and gear set up when I got there when I hadn’t even picked up the bike.
 Needless to say, I felt very thrown together and was again flying by the seat of my pants.
 The following day we went to pick up the bike I was renting.
 When we got there, they took the bike off a rack and cut off a $2500 price-tag on it.
 It was my first time riding a triathlon bike with the gear thingys being on the aero bars.

 I road the bike outside the shop for about 10 minutes and felt semi-comfortable with the gears.
 The bike felt like a bullet and that every single bit of energy I put in made it go forward.
 I needed this comforting feeling after the experience in the water the day before.
 We brought the bike to the check-in and after Uncle patiently shuttled me back and forth from the home to the course several times, all my stuff was set to go in their respective transition spots.
-We went back to the house and had another huge delicious meal.

 I was worried how I was going to do gastrointestinally the following day at the race because I had ate so much and moved so little in the previous 2 days.
 The other 4 people who would be competing the following day were in bed by 7/8 and I knew I had no shot at going to bed that early.
 My nerves were really kicking in and I was preparing myself to get through whatever I needed to finish the following day.
 I was still scared that I wouldn’t finish the swim and all of the other expenses for the race would have been wasted.
 Surprisingly, it didn’t take me too long to get to sleep with the old fan that was blasting on me and after habitually waking up several times during the night before a race, I woke up to the alarm.